HMS Sansovino: World War II

 The ship was laid down at Cape Compass, but completed as Empire Cutlass.
 A Type C1-S-AY-1 ship, she was completed in November 1943.
 She was transferred to the MoWT under the terms of lend lease shortly after being completed, and renamed Empire Cutlass.
 Her port of registry was London.
 The United Kingdom Official Number 169740 and Code Letters MYMG were allocated.
 Furness, Withy & Co.

-Empire Cutlass departed from Los Angeles, California on her maiden voyage on 21 November 1943, sailing to Balboa, arriving on 1 December.
+Empire Cutlass departed from Los Angeles, California, on her maiden voyage on 21 November 1943, sailing to Balboa, arriving on 1 December.
 She then sailed to Cristóbal, Panama, where she joined Convoy ZG 52, which arrived at Guantánamo Bay, Cuba on 14 December.
 She then joined Convoy GN 102, which departed from Guantanamo Bay the next day and arrived at New York on 22 December.
 On 9 January 1944, Empire Cutlass departed from New York as a member of Convoy CU 11, which arrived at Liverpool, Lancashire, United Kingdom on 20 January.
 She left the convoy at the Clyde, arriving that day.
 On 30 January, she departed form the Clyde for Loch Ewe, where she joined Convoy WN 539, which arrived at Methil, Fife on 2 February.
 She left the convoy at Invergordon, Ross-shire on 1 February.

 She was converted to a LSI (L), carrying sixteen Landing Craft Assault (LCA) for the D-Day landings on 6 June 1944.
 On D-Day she carried the South Lancashire Regiment for Sword Beach.
-She carried 16 x LCA, 2 x LCVP, 1 x LCSM or 1 x LCM.
+She carried 16 × LCA, 2 × LCVP, 1 × LCSM or 1 × LCM.
 She could carry 1,458 troops in addition to her complement of 250 officers and men.
-Armament consisted 1 x 4-inch gun, 1 x 12 pdr gun, 12 x 20mm guns.
+Armament consisted 1 × 4-inch gun, 1 × 12 pdr gun, 12 × 20mm guns.

 During the Normandy Landings, she had near misses from two torpedoes and suffered heavy shelling from Le Havre.
 Empire Cutlass lost eight of her sixteen LCAs.
 On 13 June, Empire Cutlass transported members of the 712th Railway Operating Battalion, Transportation Corps, United States Army to France.
 Although the ship arrived the next day, it was not until 16 June that the troops were able to disembark, due to the weather.

 Later in June while in the Solent, a V-1 flying bomb brought down by her barrage balloon exploded on her starboard side.
 She continued to ferry troops from England to France after repairs.

 On 21 November she was damaged by an oyster mine off the Digne Light, Le Havre, France, but no casualties were reported.
 She was sent for repairs in Falmouth.

 In 1945 she was requisitioned by the Admiralty and commissioned as HMS Sansovino, under which name she served out the remainder of the war.
 Sansovino participated in Operation Zipper in September 1945.